You are viewing a story from harrypotterfanfiction.com

 “Who’s stopping me, Lily dear?
 It got him off our backs,” Florence said.
-They continued walking down the corridor, Florence in seemingly good humour skipped to another staircase with Lily and Mary following at a slower pace.
+They continued walking down the corridor, Florence in seemingly good humour, skipped to another staircase with Lily, Mafalda, and Mary following at a slower pace.

 Mary tried rubbing the goo off but it just smeared on her skin and darkened her fingers.
 She sighed and let her hands drop beside her.
 Lily didn’t seem to have noticed and was still staring after Florence.

-The portraits could be heard grumbling around them and the goop was dripping down their frames and onto the stone floor below.
-Mary tried to ignore it but it smelt of dung and she was reminded of her earlier thoughts of how unwelcome the castle seemed this year.
-How it felt like things were rotting around her.
+The portraits could be heard grumbling about the goop that was dripping from their canvases to the floor below.
+Mary tried to ignore it, but it smelt of dung and she was reminded of how unwelcome the castle was this year.
+It was like everything around her was rotting.

-The mystery of Laura White heightened the jumpiness that Mary always seemed to be feeling.
+The mystery of Laura White heightened the jumpiness Mary felt.
 The way Laura looked intrigued her more than she would admit.
-She had a familiar air about her, and Mary could only presume that some of the rumours that were surrounding Laura were actually true.
+There was something familiar in the way Laura acted, and Mary could only presume that some of the rumours were true.
 Something had happened over the summer that made her realize that life at Hogwarts was not so sweet anymore.
-The thought scared Mary, but she told herself to stay out of it.
+It turned an intense, vivacious girl into a hollow shell.

-She found herself gazing more out of the window in the foggy evening air than reading.
+She found herself gazing out of the window into the foggy evening air than reading.
 She watched the raindrops fall on the glass and zigzag all the way down like shooting stars.
-Drops of wishes that all too quickly disappeared into the night air.
+Drops of wishes that all too quickly disappeared.
 The tip of the chimney of Hagrid’s hut and some of the branches from the Whomping Willow seemed to carve their way through the fog.
-It gave an eerie appearance to the grounds as though they were apparitions.
+It gave an eerie appearance to the grounds as though apparitions had appeared.

-The evening passed quickly and in relative quiet.
-Mafalda came in late from the library complaining about a foot of parchment that was due for Monday in Transfiguration.
-Elsie scampered in from who knows where.
-Perhaps the library as well, though no one thought to ask.
+As the night wore on, Elsie, their elusive fifth roommate scampered in from who knows where.
+Perhaps the library, but not on thought to ask.
 She wouldn’t have answered anyway.
-But the girls settled down for the night quick enough, and the candles that lit up the room in ghostly shadows where slowly melting down and flickering out as each girl got ready for bed.
+She never talked to her dormmates.
+The girls settled for the night and the candles that lit up the room in ghostly shadows were slowly melting down and flickering out as each girl closed the hangings around their bed.

-However, a few minutes later the sound of footsteps interrupted Mary’s concentration and she looked over to the stairs to see James coming down the boy’s steps.
-He had his uniform already on, even if it wasn’t tucked in and his hair was sticking up at odd angles.
+However, a few minutes later the sound of footsteps interrupted Mary’s concentration.
+She looked over to the stairs to see James coming down the boys’ steps.
+He had his uniform already on, even if it wasn’t tucked in, and his hair was sticking up at odd angles.
 He pushed his glasses higher on his nose as he sauntered into the common room.